 Just 23% of required funds for this year’s humanitarian response plan have been received, compared to 40% this time last year, and this underfunding has contributed to the response reaching two million fewer people during January - April compared to the same period last year.

-Despite major obstacles, the humanitarian response has successfully averted famine for the past two winters in a row thanks to donor commitment to sustaining support for Afghan civilians.
-The significant scale-up of the humanitarian response has brought the number of people on the brink of famine down by nearly 3 million this year alone - a remarkable feat that helped young children, who are most vulnerable during a food crisis, especially.
+Despite major obstacles, the humanitarian response has successfully averted famine for the past two winters in a row thanks to donors’ commitment to sustain support for Afghan civilians.
+The significant scale-up of the humanitarian response has brought the number of people on the brink of famine down by nearly 3 million this year alone - a remarkable feat that disproportionately helped young children, who are most vulnerable during a food crisis.